About Sweden

 Right of Public Access

 Sweden is justly famous for its Right of Public Access, "Allemansrätten" or "Every Man's Right", which allows a great deal of freedom of access to the countryside for walking and camping.
 It can be summarised by the phrase, "Do not disturb, do not destroy."
 However, it is a right that requires responsibility, consideration and good judgement.
-For more details, visit www.allemansratten.se or see the trip notes for your chosen experience.
+For more see our FAQs on Wild Camping and the Swedish Right of Public Access.

 Currency